-Instructor in Human Development
+Instructor Psychology and Human Development Department

 B.A., 2004, Kent State University